onqtam/headjack/src/numbers.md

 - no on-chain actions such as keypair & name changes, account creation & direct interaction with the chain by end users

 We get:
-- 1100 actors (1000 interfaces + 100 IDMs) that post in every block the `141` bytes minimum for their transactions, which is `155100` bytes
+- 1100 actors (1000 interfaces + 100 IDMs) that post in every block at least `141` bytes for their transactions, which is `155100` bytes
 - the remaining `893476` bytes (1048576 (1MB) - 155100) can be filled with authorizations and since an authorization is `16` bytes (8 * 2) that would be 55842 authorizations/revocations every 10 seconds or 5584 authorizations/revocations per second
 - for 1 billion accounts that would be 0.557 authorizations/revocations per person per day which is actually quite good - people on average do way less [single sign-ons](https://en.wikipedia.org/wiki/Single_sign-on) per day